Request for Applications (RFA)

 BUDGET

-- Funding activities (from among above)
+- Funding activities (project activities)

-- Personnel (up to 1.0 FTE)
+- Personnel (up to 1.0 FTE of total personnel per year)

 - Supplies